White slave propaganda: Fiction

 The first abolitionist novel, The Slave: or Memoirs of Archy Moore, published in 1836 by historian Richard Hildreth, features an enslaved mixed-race hero, son of a white planter and an enslaved mother, who is herself the daughter of a white planter.
 He can state that "both on the father's and the mother's side, I had running in my veins, the best blood of Virginia".
 When he and his sister decide to escape, they have no problems "in passing ourselves as white citizens."
 The title of the 1852 edition refers to the appearance of the hero: The White Slave; or, Memoirs of a Fugitive.

-The character of Eliza in the 1852 novel Uncle Tom's Cabin was described as a quadroon slave (¼ black ancestry), whose child also appeared to be "all-but-white".
+The character of Eliza in the 1852 novel Uncle Tom's Cabin was described as a quadroon slave (one-quarter black ancestry), whose child also appeared to be "all-but-white".

 Another popular abolitionist novel of the time was Mary Hayden Pike's Ida May: a Story of Things Actual and Possible (1854), a story about a "white" slave.
 In 1855, Mary Mildred Botts, a young mixed-race slave who appeared white, gained freedom after her father got financial support from abolitionists to purchase her freedom as well as that of his wife and two other children.
-Among those who helped was US Senator Charles Sumner of Massachusetts, who adopted her.
+Among those who helped was US Senator Charles Sumner of Massachusetts.
 She was considered the embodiment of Ida May.
 Articles were published about her in the Boston Telegraph and the New York Times, and copies of her photograph were widely publicized.
 Botts accompanied Sumner and other abolitionists on stage; she sat with them while they lectured, and was described as a former slave.
 On May 19 and 20, 1856, Sumner spoke in the Senate, comparing Southern political positions to the sexual exploitation of slaves then taking place in the South.
 Two days later Sumner was beaten almost to death on the floor of the Senate in the Capitol by Representative Preston Brooks from South Carolina, known as a hothead.

 Three decades after the Emancipation Proclamation, Frances Harper's 1892 novel Iola Leroy, or Shadows Uplifted tells the story of a "colored" family before and after emancipation.
 With the exception of Iola's grandmother, who is "unmistakably colored", all members of the family have so much European ancestry that they can easily pass for white.
 When Iola's uncle, Robert Johnson, escapes from slavery and distinguishes himself in the Union army, a white officer compares him to the other former slaves among his soldiers: "You do not look like them, you do not talk like them.
 It is a burning shame to have held such a man as you in slavery."
 Johnson answers: "I don't think it was any worse to have held me in slavery than the blackest man in the South."